Do I need a VPN at home? The short answer is yes!

 This will run the PiVPN automated installer, which takes care of most of the technical stuff for you, including cipher key generation.
 A series of screens will appear, each with a bit of text for you to read or a quick option you need to toggle.
 Most of it is relative to your network setup, including choosing Wi-Fi over Ethernet and confirming your IP address.
 The defaults for most of the prompts are perfect for most users, but if you want more detail about each one, see this step-by-step guide.

 After the PiVPN installation completes you can pat yourself on the back, as you now have your very own Raspberry Pi VPN powered by OpenVPN!
-All you need to do now is configure your devices to access the VPN.
+All you need to do now is configure your devices and computers to access the VPN.
 Start by accessing your Pi and running the following terminal command:

 $ pivpn add

 You’ll be asked for a name after running this command.
 Enter something straightforward like client1.
 This will generate an .ovpn file that you’ll use to tell other devices how to connect to your VPN.
 First, you’ll need to get a copy of it to your PC, tablet, smartphone, etc. The fastest way to do this is to use an FTP program and copy the file from the following directory: